New Student/Parent Orientation:

 Are there after-school sports?

-YES – there are fall, winter and spring sports and clubs – have your student get involved!
+YES – there are fall, winter and spring sports as well as clubs – we highly encourage all students to get involved!

-When will we find out their class schedules?
+When will we find out our class schedules?

 What time does Middle School start?

-Good News!
-Your student begins class at 8:30 a.m. – sharp!
+Spring View Middle School begins at 8:30 a.m. – sharp!
 The school day ends at 3:10 p.m.
-Of course this is always subject to change, but that has been the current schedule.
-The Middle School is quite strict on tardiness – if your child is late, they may end up serving lunch detention…..even if it is your fault that they are late.
+Tuesday-Friday.
+Every Monday, school is dismissed at 1:56 p.m.
+Please help ensure your student is on time every day.
+If your child is tardy, they may end up having to serve lunch detention, even if it is your fault that they are late.

 What are merits?

 The merit system is the middle school behavior system.
 Each student begins with 100 merits – this means they are outstanding in their behavior, attitude and respect for others.
 It is relatively hard to lose merits, but disrespecting a guest teacher, breaking any major school rules, or continual disruption of class can result in loss of merits.
-If a student maintains their merits for the quarter, there is a school-wide celebration that is TONS of fun.
-At the beginning of each quarter, the students are re-issued merits for another try.
+At the start of each quarter, all students start fresh with 100 merits).

 Can I check homework assignments and grades online?